hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit.html.markdown

 * `sku` - (Required) A `sku` block for the ExpressRoute circuit as documented below.

 * `service_provider_name` - (Optional) The name of the ExpressRoute Service Provider.
-Any change to the configuration will recreate the resource.
+Changing this forces a new resource to be created.

 * `peering_location` - (Optional) The name of the peering location and **not** the Azure resource location.
-Any change to the configuration will recreate the resource.
+Changing this forces a new resource to be created.

 * `bandwidth_in_mbps` - (Optional) The bandwidth in Mbps of the circuit being created on the Service Provider.